miiiiiilaaaan/PoliticalChart/README.md

 Here i'll upload the latest Political Charts made for TSA.\
 Feel free to ask me any questions relating the charts or this site.

-Files in the archive will be named by release date following a DDMMYYY format.\
 [Open archive →](ArchivePage.md)

 ## Current chart: